-Last year skiing was all about snowmaking.
-Mother Nature started off with a bang in November, but the natural snow fizzled out for most of December.
-Fortunately the Holiday Valley snowmaking system was able to make up where Ma left off.
+Snowmaking was the name of the game for the 2015-16 season.
+Fortunately the Holiday Valley snowmaking system was able to make up where Mother Nature left off.
 Holiday Valley has invested over $12 million in their massive snowmaking system over the past 46 years.

 Holiday Valley operates an air/water snowmaking system, meaning that compressed air and water travel through a total of 40 miles of underground pipes to hydrants on 95% of the slopes.
 Under ideal conditions in full operations, the system can make 2.8 acre feet of snow per hour (about the amount of snow that would cover a football field with 2.8 feet of snow)!

 So what are ideal snowmaking conditions?
 According to Steve Crowley, Director of Mountain Operations and former head of Snowmaking, it is 18 degrees wet bulb with about a 10 to 15 mile per hour wind from the west and frozen ground.
 Wet bulb is the air temperature adjusted for the humidity, as the amount of water in the air affects the rate of evaporation; the dryer the air the quicker water evaporates and the more cooling takes place.